 How many visits can Hatfield Forest carry?

-As part of Every Step Counts, Footprint Ecology, an ecological consultancy were commissioned by the National Trust as Hatfield Forest is showing severe signs in winter of being over-capacity in terms of visitor traffic, and is currently registered as ‘Unfavourable, Recovering’ by Natural England after their condition survey.
+Hatfield Forest is showing severe signs in winter of being over-capacity in terms of visitor traffic, and is currently registered as ‘Unfavourable, Recovering’ by Natural England, after their condition survey.
+As part of Every Step Counts, we commissioned the ecological consultancy, Footprint Ecology, to carry out a Visitor Survey.

 Surveys were undertaken of visitors to Hatfield Forest over the winter period of 2017-18 and Summer 2018.
 Interview data was gathered and analysed to provide evidence on visitor origins, attitudes and behaviour.
 Extrapolations were made, within the limits of the available data, to gauge how overall numbers of visits may compare with numbers of individual visitors.
 The 'Zone of Influence', from which Hatfield Forest is currently drawing 75% of its visitors was calculated as 14.6km, and then compared with future residential housing figures to gauge the likely impact of rising housing levels on visitor numbers.
 Based on these findings and observations of the Forest, guidance is offered on how the current severe impact of visitors may be managed in the future.